 What you can expect in the grad programme

-The grad programme will prepare you with the experience and insight you need to launch your MPI career.
-We invest in you.
+The programme is about developing you – we invest in you to build the skills you need to succeed to accelerate your career.
 Why?
 Because you're one of us.
 You're whānau.

 - a recent tertiary qualification (applicants should have graduated no more than 2 years before the start of the programme)